ibericode/koko-analytics/readme.txt

 == Description ==

-Analytics Plugin is a privacy-friendly analytics plugin for your WordPress site.
+Koko Analytics is a privacy-friendly analytics plugin for your WordPress site.
 It does not rely on any external services, so the data about your visitors never leaves your server.

 == Installation ==

-1. In your WordPress admin panel, go to *Plugins > New Plugin*, search for **Analytics Plugin** and click "*Install now*"
+1. In your WordPress admin panel, go to *Plugins > New Plugin*, search for **Koko Analytics** and click "*Install now*"
 1. Alternatively, download the plugin and upload the contents of `analytics-plugin.zip` to your plugins directory, which usually is `/wp-content/plugins/`.
 1. Activate the plugin